RyantheKing/RyansSite/_posts/2021-10-13-chess-board-reader.md

 <br>

 ## Detecting corners of board squares
-After this, I detect both where the lines on the board are, and then if a piece is on a paticular square.
+After this, I detect both where the lines on the board are, and then if a piece is on a particular square.
 I use the Canny edge detector algorithm here (which is already a part of OpenCV).
 If you wish to learn more about it, OpenCV explains it [here](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html){:target="_blank"}.
 Essentially, it checks for where the color gradient in the image changes substantially, thus mapping out all the edges.
 The `cv2.Canny` function can take 5 arguments, but the last 2 can be left at default values.
 The second and third arguments are the lower and upper thresholds for the edge detection, respectively.
 ```python
 edges = cv2.Canny(img, 0, 900)
 ```